OSAC Lexicon

 A rounded mass of resolidified metal on the end of the remains of an electrical conductor or conductors that was caused by arcing and is characterized by a sharp line of demarcation between the melted and unmelted conductor surfaces.

-the bright halo near the boundary of a fiber that moves with respect to that boundary as the microscope is focused through best focus when the fiber is mounted in a medium that differs from its refractive index.
+a halo observed near the boundary of a transparent particle that is mounted in a medium that differs from the particle’s refractive index.

-a method for determining the refractive index of a fiber relative to its mountant by noting the direction in which the Becke line moves when the focus is changed.
+method for determining the refractive index of a transparent particle relative to its mountant by noting the direction in which the Becke line moves when the focus is changed.

-Discussion—The Becke line always moves toward the higher refractive index medium (fiber or mountant) when focus is raised (stage is lowered) and towards the lower refractive index medium when focus is lowered (stage is raised).
-At the point where the index of the fiber matches the index of the mounting medium, the Becke line is no longer visible.
-The Becke line is generally viewed at a wavelength of 589 nm (the D line of Sodium [nD]).
+DISCUSSION—The Becke line always moves toward the higher refractive index medium (particle or mountant) when the focus is raised, and towards the lower refractive index medium when the focus is lowered.
+At the point where the index of the particle matches the index of the mounting medium, the Becke line is no longer visible.
+The Becke line is generally viewed at a wavelength of 589 nm (the D line of sodium [nD]).

 Any measurable, physical response of a canine.
 Can be voluntary (goal directed) or involuntary (reflexive).